 Assuming 50% of your power is used in the home and your cost of power is 30 cents per kWh – you will save 30 cents x 20 kWh a day.
 Over the course of a year, that’s 7,300 kWh for a $2190 reduction on your power bill.
 Importantly, you won’t see this on your bill, it will just be $2190 less than what it would have been without solar.

-The other 50% of the 40kWh produced by your solar system gets sent out to the grid because you didn’t use it, where you get a $1533 credit on your power bill per year based on that juicy feed-in tariff of 21 cents.
+The other 50% of the 40kWh produced by your solar system gets sent out to the grid because you didn’t use it, where you get an $1168 credit on your power bill per year based on that juicy feed-in tariff of 16 cents.

 Throw in rising power costs and 3% inflation and you are set to save up to and over $100,000 over the 25-year life of the system.
 Not bad!

-This gives you a return on your money in 3.2 years based on a good quality $12,000 solar system, which is why so many of our customers are upgrading to top of the range LG Solar panels and Enphase micro-inverters.
+This gives you a return on your money in just over 3-5 years based on a good quality $12,000-$16,000 solar system, which is why so many of our customers are upgrading to top of the range LG Solar panels and Enphase micro-inverters.
 In the long run, it makes good sense to pay a bit more for a 25-year warranty on the panels, increased safety, performance and reliability.
 This is especially true if you are planning to live in your house long-term.

 A quick note on cheap solar

-A 3.2 year return on your money with a good quality system is also why wading into the murky waters of the cheaper end of the solar industry is no longer worth even considering – why risk it with a cheap system when you can get such a good return on your money?
+A 3-5 year return on your money with a top-quality system is also why wading into the murky waters of the cheaper end of the solar industry is no longer worth even considering – why risk it with a cheap system when you can get such a good return on your money with known brand names such as LG Solar and Enphase?

 How These Numbers End Up Eliminating Your Power Bill